bobf/postmortem/README.md

 ## Usage

 _PostMortem_ automatically integrates with _Rails ActionMailer_ and  _Pony_.
-When an email is sent an entry will be visible in your application's log output.
+When an email is sent an entry is visible in your application's log output.

 If you are using assets (images etc.) with _ActionMailer_ make sure to configure the asset host, e.g.: